 However, honey bee colonies may lose their queens for a number of reasons.
 This event usually results in the rearing of a new queen, a feat accomplished by worker bees that begin to nurture a young female larva originally produced by the now-deceased queen.
 Despite this safety mechanism, many colonies fail to requeen themselves before the female larvae in the colony become too old to become queens.
 Because of this, many colonies become hopelessly queenless and are destined to perish.

 Despite the fact that the colony will die without a queen, it does have one last chance to pass its genetics on to other honey bees in the area.
-When a colony has become hopelessly queenless for a period of time (usually >2 weeks), some workers' ovaries develop, and the workers begin to oviposit.
-The resulting, haploid offspring all become drones.
+When a colony has become hopelessly queenless for a period of time (usually >2 weeks), some workers' ovaries will develop, and those workers will begin to oviposit.
+Workers are unable to mate so they produce haploid offspring that become drones.
 Drones produced from laying workers are sexually viable, thus they are able to mate with virgin queens from other colonies in the area.

 Thelytoky in Cape bees leads to a number of different important considerations.
 For example, worker offspring produced by Cape laying workers are a type of clone, being genetically identical to their mother (who provided both sets of chromosomes).
 Furthermore, the ability of workers to lay diploid eggs breeds a type of reproductive conflict not seen in colonies of other races of honey bees.
 For example, queenless Cape colonies have a number of options:

 - produce a new queen from a queen mother egg

 - produce a new queen from a worker-laid egg

 - proceed as a laying worker colony, or